-WIDE+ is a formally registered international non-profit association (INGO) fully complying with Belgian law.
-The network is independent of political or religious affiliation, and we actively welcome and support members of all sections of society who strive for gender and social justice.
+WIDE+ is a formally-registered, international non-profit association (INGO) fully complying with Belgian law.
+The network is independent of political or religious affiliation, and we actively welcome and support members from all sections of society who strive for gender and social justice.
 WIDE+ vision and mission are part of its constitution.

-One of the core strengths of WIDE+ is its scope, activism and diversity of its network.
-WIDE+ has members in many EU states and its membership is diverse: it encompasses women’s rights organizations, development NGOs, national and regional networks of such organizations, as well as gender specialists, women’s rights advocates and activists.
-Organizations, networks and individuals contribute directly with their specific strengths to WIDE+ as members.
+Three core strengths of WIDE+ are its scope, activism and the diversity of its network.
+WIDE+ has members in many EU states and its membership is diverse: it encompasses women’s rights organizations, development NGOs, national and regional networks of these organizations, as well as gender specialists, women’s rights advocates and activists.
+Every organization, network and individual contributes to WIDE+ in their own particular way. .

 WIDE+ members work in solidarity with women’s rights organizations in the Global South and other associations in the North, such as grassroots groups or migrant networks.
-These collaborations feed into the agenda of WIDE+.
-WIDE+ also manages alliances and strategic partnerships with various other women’s rights coalitions and networks working towards global justice.
+These collaborations feed into our agenda.
+WIDE+ also manages alliances and strategic partnerships with various other women’s rights coalitions and networks that are working towards global justice.

-The Caucus is a formal body of close to 20 members that set out the overall strategic course of the network.
-This body, that meets mostly via skype and communicate weekly through email, sets and oversees the strategic and programmatic direction.
+- Caucus.
+The Caucus is an elected body of around 20 members who set the overall strategic course of the network.
+This body, that meets mostly via skype and communicates weekly through email, sets and oversees our strategic and programmatic direction.

-Ad Hoc Working Groups are mandated to carry forward the work, either implementing specific projects or working around themes; they form the hart of the network which the Caucus coordinates.
-Members themselves can form a Working Group and receive a mandate from the Caucus.
-Activists, experts and non-profit associations that are not (yet) member of WIDE+ can actively participate in the Working Group, as long as their beliefs do not clash with WIDE+ vision and mission.
+Ad Hoc Working Groups (WG) are mandated to carry forward the work, either implementing specific projects or working around themes.
+They form the heart of the network which the Caucus coordinates.
+Members themselves can form a WG and receive a mandate from the Caucus.
+Activists, experts and non-profit associations that are not (yet) members of WIDE+ can actively participate in a WG, as long as their beliefs do not clash with WIDE+ vision and mission.

-WIDE+ regulation and its bodies is laid down in its Statutes with a further detailing of procedures in the internal regulations:
+WIDE+ regulation and its bodies is laid down in its Statutes with further details of procedures in the internal regulations: